skraft9/clickhouse-security-research/README.md

 ---

 ## Authorization
+**For research and authorized testing only.** Please do not use against systems without permission.

 The issue was reviewed by the ClickHouse team, who confirmed the behavior is “as expected” and explicitly approved public disclosure of this write-up.

 ---